beingofexistence13/friday/Readme.md

-Here's a description for the GitHub repository "Firday":

 **Firday: Your Personal AI Friend**

-Firday is an advanced AI assistant designed to work seamlessly across various platforms, including websites and apps.
-Its capabilities extend beyond those of traditional AI assistants like Alexa, Google Assistant, and Siri.

 Key Features:
 - **Universal Compatibility**: Firday is designed to function across multiple platforms, providing assistance wherever you need it.
 - **Personalized Experience**: Firday not only recognizes its master but also their family members, friends, and relatives, offering a truly personalized user experience.